linrongbin16/lin.vim/README.md

 #### Notice

 1. If you are using WSL, `C:\Windows\System32\bash.exe` could lead you to WSL instead of the `bash.exe` provided by [Git for Windows](https://git-scm.com/).
-Make sure git environment path is ahead of `C:\Windows\System32` (`wsl.exe` could connect to WSL as well, so no need to worry about losing `bash.exe`), so `bash.exe` from git will be first detected on `$env:Path`.
+Make sure git environment path is ahead of `C:\Windows\System32` (`wsl.exe` could connect to WSL as well, so no need to worry about losing `bash.exe`), so git bash will be first detected on `$env:Path`.

 ![install-windows-notice-git-path.png](https://raw.githubusercontent.com/linrongbin16/lin.vim.github.io/main/screen-snapshots/install-windows-notice-git-path.png)

-2. Installed python3 version must be compatible with gvim's libpython3.so version, or it will not been loaded.
-Latest vim8.2 is compiled with python3.10.
+2. Python3 version must be compatible with gvim's libpython3.so version, or it will not been loaded.
+Latest vim 8.2-9 is compiled with python3.10.
 Please use `gvim --version` to find its libpython3.so version.

 ![install-windows-notice-python3-version-compatible.png](https://raw.githubusercontent.com/linrongbin16/lin.vim.github.io/main/screen-snapshots/install-windows-notice-python3-version-compatible.png)

 3. Don't use old-version `vim.exe` provided by [Git for Windows](https://git-scm.com/), use `gvim.exe` provided by [vim-win32-installer](https://github.com/vim/vim-win32-installer/releases).
-Or you could move `gvim.exe` environment path up than `git.exe`, this could make sure `vim.exe` provided by [vim-win32-installer](https://github.com/vim/vim-win32-installer/releases) be first detected on `$env:Path`.
+Or you could move `gvim.exe` environment path ahead of [Git for Windows](https://git-scm.com/), this could make sure `vim.exe` from [vim-win32-installer](https://github.com/vim/vim-win32-installer/releases) be first detected on `$env:Path`.

 ![install-windows-notice-vim-path.png](https://raw.githubusercontent.com/linrongbin16/lin.vim.github.io/main/screen-snapshots/install-windows-notice-vim-path.png)